 If you were to query the vast amount information offered to anglers nowadays on the internet searching for seasonal type lures to use for bass fishing, spinnerbaits will generally fall into the top two or three for most seasons.
 This statement holds more true especially in the spring and fall seasons.

+With crankbaits and jigs being in that list as well, but that is mostly user preference.
 The blades used have progressed as well from their original designs from blades that had to be changed often from oxidation resulting in rusting to now available stainless super high gloss gold plated blades with 3D eyes attached to immitate a more natural looking baitfish as it swims through the water.

 Bass are very aggressive feeders and easily chase down and catch most of their favorite foods, with baitfish being one of their favorites.
 I've heard the statement many times that an angler claimed he was reeling too fast but let tell you, any bass can catch your lure anytime it wants.
 It was probably more that the bass just wanted a slightly different look or small variation in color at that particular time.
 They are also territorial and at times strike anything that ventures into their domain.
 If it moves and they can get it into their large mouth, bass will attempt to eat it.